cockroachdb/docs/v20.1/configure-replication-zones.md

 You can adjust these pre-configured zones as well as add zones for individual databases, tables, rows, and secondary indexes as needed.
 Note that adding zones for rows and secondary indexes is [enterprise-only](enterprise-licensing.html).

-For example, you might rely on the [default zone](#view-the-default-replication-zone) to spread most of a cluster's data across all of your datacenters, but [create a custom replication zone for a specific database](#create-a-replication-zone-for-a-database) to make sure its data is only stored in certain datacenters and/or geographies.
+For example, you might rely on the [default zone](#view-the-default-replication-zone) to spread most of a cluster's data across all of your availability zones, but [create a custom replication zone for a specific database](#create-a-replication-zone-for-a-database) to make sure its data is only stored in certain availability zones and/or geographies.

 ## Replication zone levels